Pyrophosphate: Biochemistry

 In the absence of enzymic catalysis, hydrolysis reactions of simple polyphosphates such as pyrophosphate, linear triphosphate, ADP, and ATP normally proceed extremely slowly in all but highly acidic media.

 (The reverse of this reaction is a method of preparing pyrophosphates by heating phosphates.)

 This hydrolysis to inorganic phosphate effectively renders the cleavage of ATP to AMP and PPi irreversible, and biochemical reactions coupled to this hydrolysis are irreversible as well.

-PPi occurs in synovial fluid, blood plasma, and urine at levels sufficient to block calcification and may be a natural inhibitor of hydroxyapatite formation in extracellular fluid (ECF).
-Cells may channel intracellular PPi into ECF.
-ANK is a nonenzymatic plasma-membrane PPi channel that supports extracellular PPi levels.
-Defective function of the membrane PPi channel ANK is associated with low extracellular PPi and elevated intracellular PPi.
-Ectonucleotide pyrophosphatase/phosphodiesterase (ENPP) may function to raise extracellular PPi.

 From the standpoint of high energy phosphate accounting, the hydrolysis of ATP to AMP and PPi requires two high-energy phosphates, as to reconstitute AMP into ATP requires two phosphorylation reactions.